Q2MM/q2mm/README.md

 These are required, but aren't in the standard library.

 * numpy
+* parmed

 Required for particular features.

 * schrodinger
+* openbabel
+* pubchempy
+* matplotlib
+* seaborn
+* pandas

-If you'd like to use Schrödinger features, they recommend running external Python scripts using
+If you'd like to use Schrödinger features, it is best to follow their instructions to create a Schrodinger virtual environment, but you can also run external Python scripts using

 ```
 $SCHRODINGER/run somepythoncode.py